Edge-On-Demand/burlap/README.md

     fab <role> some_task:verbose=1

 Nearly all of Burlap's built-in tasks run Bash commands behind the scenes.
 Therefore, by activating dryrun mode and hiding all superfluous output except the generated Bash commands, it's possible to convert a Burlap call to a Bash script.
-To do this, set the environment variable `BURLAP_COMMAND_PREFIX=1`, activate dryrun, and capture the output to a file. e.g.
+To do this, set the environment variable `BURLAP_COMMAND_PREFIX=0`, activate dryrun, and capture the output to a file. e.g.

-    export BURLAP_COMMAND_PREFIX=1; fab staging some_task:dryrun=1 > myscript.sh
+    BURLAP_COMMAND_PREFIX=0 BURLAP_SHELL_PREFIX=1 fab staging some_task:dryrun=1 > myscript.sh

 To run all tests: